-RSE is primarily taught within the personal, social, health and economic (PSHE) education curriculum, which is delivered via timetabled Life Skills lessons.
+RSE is primarily taught within the personal, social, health and economic (PSHE) education curriculum, which is delivered via form tutors in timetabled Life Skills sessions.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE), food technology, sport science and computing.